sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

-## Configuring Cloudbreak for LDAP/AD Authentication
+## Configuring Cloudbreak for LDAP/AD authentication

 By default Cloudbreak uses an internal system as the user store for authentication (enabled by using [CloudFoundry UAA](https://github.com/cloudfoundry/uaa )).
 If you would like to configure LDAP or Active Directory (AD) external authentication, you need to: